 One simple way of receiving broad exposure to markets is by purchasing a mix of domestic and international ETFs (exchange traded funds).
 Though ETFs trade on exchanges just like individual stocks, many contain dozens or even hundreds of stocks.
 Or have an automated investing service do this for you.
 With one single purchase, you’re able to track some or all of a country’s entire economy rather than putting all your eggs in one stock basket and zeroing in on a handful of stocks.

 There's no sure way to make money in stocks, short of inheriting a magic pig that sniffs out tomorrow's Amazon.
 A good option, with the potential to make money on stocks, is holding them for a long period of time.
 This period is often referred to by the Star Trek sounding term “time horizon.”

 Those with very short investment horizons—like five years or under—should be incredibly cautious about their exposure to stocks.
 If you need money for a specific purpose in the near term, natural stock fluctuations mean it may not all be there when you need it.
-The most conservative will keep their money in a high-interest savings account or government bonds.
+The most conservative will keep their money in a high interest savings investment account or government bonds.